Avi-Rathod/helmproj/templates/site-config/configure-elasticsearch/internal/topology/README.md

 The maximum heap size also affects the maximum number of shards that can be safely stored on the node without suffering from oversharding and circuit breaker events.
 As a rule of thumb you should aim for 25 shards or fewer per GB of heap memory with each shard not exceeding 50 GB.

 See `sas-bases/examples/configure-elasticsearch/internal/topology/custom-topology-with-custom-heap-size.yaml` for an example of how to configure the amount of heap memory dedicated to OpenSearch nodes.
-Replace {{ .values.HEAP_SIZE }} with the appropriate heap size for your needs.
+Replace {{ .Values.HEAP_SIZE }} with the appropriate heap size for your needs.

 ## Installing a Custom Topology